angelasoler/angelasoler/README.md

 - 🌱 Self-taught student around the web
-- 🤓 Css, Html, JS and Ruby noob
+- 🤓 Css, Html, JS and Ruby and Ruby On Rails noob

 https://guides.rubyonrails.org/